WebAssembly/component-model/design/mvp/CanonicalABI.md

 wait for one of the `on_*` callbacks to eventually be called (which will set the pending event).

-The asynchronous case simply returns `BLOCKING` and the client code must wait as usual for a `{STREAM,FUTURE}_{READ,WRITE}` event.
+The asynchronous case simply returns `BLOCKED` and the client code must wait as usual for a `{STREAM,FUTURE}_{READ,WRITE}` event.
 In this case, cancellation has served only to asynchronously request that the host relinquish the buffer ASAP without waiting for anything to be read or written.

-If `BLOCKING` is *not* returned, the pending event (which is necessarily a `stream_event`) is eagerly delivered to core wasm as the return value, thereby saving an additional turn of the event loop.
+If `BLOCKED` is *not* returned, the pending event (which is necessarily a `stream_event` or `future_event`) is eagerly delivered to core wasm as the return value, thereby saving an additional turn of the event loop.
 In this case, the core wasm caller can assume that ownership of the buffer has been returned.